revou-fsse-1/w19-react-features-aldwiputra/README.md

 ![categorawr-banner](/public/categorawr-banner.png)

-This repository contains the code for the photo gallery app named Photoclub.
-The project is a React application built with Vite and managed with npm.
+This repository contains the code for the category list app named Categorawr.
+The project is a React application built with Vite and managed with pnpm.

 ## Try App